scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         isn't stored in the sfd) which causes an error when reading it back in.
-    -   If a copyright message were an exact multiple of 100 characters long, fontforge would screw up memory (and potentially crash) when reading it in from an sfd file.
+    -   If a copyright message were an exact multiple of 100 characters long, websharpstudios would screw up memory (and potentially crash) when reading it in from an sfd file.
     -   The Merge/Simplify command (which Add Extrema now calls) had problems when the control points were very close to the base